Tell us about your journey at Luxottica.

 What’s one of the most significant advantages of having started on the retail side?

 The ability to genuinely speak to the customer experience.
-As Regional Training Manager for the Americas, I train our Boutique and Travel Retail clients on our new product and how to create a narrative around our newness.
+As Regional Training Manager for the Americas, I trained our Boutique and Travel Retail clients on our new product and how to create a narrative around our newness.
 Being able to share my insights and anecdotes from my time on the sales floor really helps me to connect to the associates I train.

 What is it about working in our retail function that brings your joy?